Last updated: 2025-10-06

 The invoice information can be exported from Opter when closing an invoice period, or subsequently when choosing whether to export entire invoice periods or individual invoices.An invoice is created in Fortnox with invoice rows corresponding to the account coding in Opter.

-If you use the new authentication method for Fortnox, a new window will open where you log in with your usual Fortnox username and password.
+If you are not already logged in to Fortnox, a new window will open where you log in with your usual Fortnox username and password.
 If authentication is successful, the export will start.

 The web window with the text “Close this window” can be closed at any time, it will not interfere with the invoice export.